 Pibe means a boy or a young guy.
 It is the Argentine way of saying chico.
 Piba, on the other hand, means a girl or a young woman.

-Piola is used to refer to something very good or nice, and in Argentina is can be used as another way of saying bueno (i.e. good).
+Piola is used to refer to something very good or nice.
+In Argentina, it can be used as another way of saying bueno (i.e. good).

 Normally, piola is used about a person that you find sympatric or friendly.
-But it can also be used about things that you find attractive or interesting.
+But it can also be used for things that you find attractive or interesting.

 It is often used in combination with the prefix re when something or somebody is SUPER nice.
 Read more about the use of the prefix re and other useful words in Argentina!